minijackson/2024-04-hepix-nix/main.typ

 	- SLSA level 4 "for free"
 	- Fetch the source and patches of all your dependencies
 	- Reproducible (science!)
+	- Cache everything
+	- Mix and match old / new software
 ]

 #slide[